 Analyzing what is and isn’t working is the first step.
 When you know what internal comms issues are impeding effective collaboration and stalling productivity, you can identify the right tools and strategies to remedy the situation.

 In today’s digital world, internal comms needs to focus on engagement to be truly effective.
-This means incorporating internal communication strategies such as:
+This means incorporating internal communications strategies such as:

 Creating your own internal communication strategy is a big task, but you can look to companies with great internal communication to emulate their strategies in your own planning.